Uncertainty Quantification of the 4th kind; optimal posterior accuracy-uncertainty tradeoff with the minimum enclosing ball: Previous approaches to UQ

 \subsection{Limitations of the three main approaches to UQ}

 All three approaches described in Section \ref{secthreemain} have limitations in terms of accuracy, robustness, and computational complexity.
 Although the worst-case approach is robust, it appears unfavorable in terms of accuracy and data assimilation.
 The Bayesian approach, on the other hand, suffers from the computational complexity of estimating the posterior distribution and from brittleness \cite{owhadi2015brittleness} with respect to the choice of prior along with Stark's admonition \cite{Stark} ``your prior can bite you on the posterior.''
-Although Kempthorne \cite{kempthorne1987numerical} develops a rigorous numerical procedure with convergence guarantees for solving the equations of Wald's statistical decision theory which appears amenable to computational complexity analysis, it appears it suffers from the curse of dimensionality (see Fig.~\ref{figcurse}).
+Although Kempthorne \cite{kempthorne1987numerical} develops a rigorous numerical procedure with convergence guarantees for solving the equations of Wald's statistical decision theory which appears amenable to computational complexity analysis, it suffers from the curse of dimensionality (see Fig.~\ref{figcurse}).
 This can be understood from the fact that the risk associated with the worst-case measure in the Wald framework is an average over the observational variable $x \in X$ of the conditional risk, conditioned on the observation $x$.
 Consequently, for a discrete approximation of a worst-case measure, after an observation is made, there may be insufficient mass near the places where the conditioning will provide a good estimate of the appropriate conditional measure.
 Indeed, in the proposal \cite{OwhadiScovelMachineWald} to develop Wald's statistical decision theory along the lines of Machine Learning, with its dual focus on performance and computation, it was observed that \begin{quote} ``Although Wald’s theory of Optimal Statistical Decisions has resulted in many important statistical discoveries, looking through the three Lehmann symposia of Rojo and P{\'e}rez-Abreu \cite{Rojo:optimality1} in 2004, and Rojo \cite{Rojo:optimality2,Rojo:optimality3} in 2006 and 2009, it is clear that the incorporation of the analysis of the computational algorithm, both in terms of its computational efficiency and its statistical optimality, has not begun.'' \end{quote} Moreover, one might ask why, after seeing the data, one is choosing a worst-case measure which optimizes the average \eqref{LalphadefW4} of the Bayesian risk \eqref{postvarrisk_bayes}, instead of choosing it to optimize the value of the risk $\mathcal{R}_{\pi}(d_\pi(x))$ at the value of the observation $x$.
+It is therefore desirable for an approach to UQ to successfully assimilate the observed data, to avoid requiring having to manually select a prior and to have a data-dependent notion of risk.
+In Section \ref{sec:UQ4k}, we will propose a framework with all these properties.
+A comparison of the properties of all the mentioned methods can be found in Table \ref{table:methods}.